johnpeart/dept-of-bad-ideas/_host-notes/05-the-big-idea.md

 > “For our third round you’ll be pitching *The Big Idea*.
 Your job is to come up with solutions that might actually work and that people would actually vote for.
 >
-> “You’ve chosen your own problem to solve and you were asked to prepare a 5 minute presentation about how you would solve that problem.”
+> “You’ve chosen your own problem to solve and you were asked to prepare a pitch explaining how you would solve that problem.”

 ## Ask what their idea is